Skip to main content

 As an Outschool teacher, you are also responsible for maintaining learner privacy on and offline by keeping your account private and secure.

 Teachers' electronics should be secured, and all information about learners (or links to classrooms) should be guarded.
-Teachers should not share passwords to their Outschool account with anyone; if a teacher has children on their account, they should set up learner logins so that the teacher’s children can sign in directly to their learner account.
+Teachers should not share passwords to their Outschool account with anyone.
+If a teacher has children on their account, they should set up learner logins so that the teacher’s children can sign in directly to their learner accounts.
 Your teaching account or information about learners (or their families) should never be accessed by anyone other than you.
-Individual teachers may not share any account or learner information with family members, friends, or virtual assistants to protect privacy.
-As a teacher, you are responsible for the security of your account and should follow best practices in setting up passwords and regularly monitoring your account for any irregularities; if you feel that your account may have been compromised in any way, please reset your password and contact safety@outschool.com.
-Failure to report issues promptly could result in a temporary suspension or cause a hold of payments, so it is important to report problems immediately.
+Individual teachers are not permitted to share any account or learner information with family members, friends, or virtual assistants to ensure privacy protection.
+As a teacher, you are responsible for the security of your account and should follow best practices in setting up passwords and regularly monitoring your account for any irregularities.
+If you suspect that your account may have been compromised in any way, please reset your password and contact support@outschool.com.
+Failure to report issues promptly may result in a temporary suspension or a hold on payments, so it is essential to report problems immediately.

 Virtual Assistants:

-Virtual assistants are only permitted at Outschool for Organizations as outlined in contracts.
-Anyone other than an approved VA or organization teacher/approved admin owner is prohibited from accessing an ORG account.
-Before being granted access to the account, all virtual assistants/individuals must be thoroughly vetted and approved as "teachers" (having fully passed all background checks/IDV and training).
+Virtual assistants (VAs) are only permitted at Outschool for Organizations as outlined in contracts.
+Anyone other than an approved VA or an organization's teacher or approved admin owner is prohibited from accessing an ORG account.
+Before being granted access to the account, all Virtual assistants/individuals must be thoroughly vetted and approved as "teachers" (having fully passed all background checks and IDV, and completed training).
 Failure to follow this protocol could result in restriction or removal from the platform.

 Protecting Learner Privacy & Personal Information:

 A teacher should never reveal or encourage learners to reveal personal information about an individual or a learner’s family.
-Personal information can include but is not limited to, a learner’s full name, birthdate, personal email address, address, phone number, social media accounts, or gamer handles.
-Asking learners to share their location at the country or state level is OK, provided you give them an option not to share if they prefer not to.
+Personal information can include, but is not limited to, a learner’s full name, birthdate, personal email address, address, phone number, social media accounts, or gamer handles.
+Asking learners to share their location at the country or state level is acceptable, provided you offer them the option not to share if they prefer not to.

-In addition to not sharing personal information about your learners, you should not share private information about your classes outside the platform or combine classes at Outschool with another forum.
+In addition to not sharing personal information about your learners, you should also refrain from sharing private information about your classes outside the platform and avoid combining classes at Outschool with those on another forum.
 This includes student voices (audio), using students' first or last names, or showing student faces.
 For example, you shouldn’t share names, photos, or videos of you interacting with your learners on your social media pages or other media.

 If you want to share any completed learner work, such as a learner essay or art project, you must first obtain permission from your parent / legal guardian and realize they may choose to rescind permissions at any time.
-Outschool learners’ identities should be protected and never shared/mentioned outside those Outschool classes.
+Outschool learners’ identities should be protected and never shared or mentioned outside of those Outschool classes.

 Since classes are recorded, protecting learner privacy on the screen is also essential.
 You may never download, upload, or store video of your class for any reason.
-You may only share videos with families in the class (or in an Organization, your staff teachers, or approved administrators).
-While the release of the class videos is always at a teacher’s discretion, you should be mindful of releasing the videos to unverified learners (please get in touch with support@outschool.com to help with verification questions).
+You may only share videos with families in the class (or in an Organization, your staff, teachers, or approved administrators).
+While the release of class videos is always at a teacher’s discretion, please be mindful of releasing them to unverified learners.
+If you have any verification questions, please contact support@outschool.com for assistance.

 Sharing of Personal Information & Exchanging Contact Information:

-In addition to maintaining all communications on our platform, Outschool prohibits teachers and parents/families from meeting in person unless at an Outschool-sponsored event.
+In addition to maintaining all communications on our platform, Outschool prohibits teachers and parents or families from meeting in person, except at Outschool-sponsored events.

-Learners may want to keep in touch with their classmates after their classes end and may ask to exchange contact information on Zoom chat or the Classroom page.
-Parents must always know about this and grant those permissions.
-If learners ask to stay in touch after class, please tell the child their parents/legal guardians can message each other directly from the enrolled view on the Classroom page.
+Learners may want to stay in touch with their classmates after their classes end and may request to exchange contact information via Zoom chat or the Classroom page.
+Parents must always be aware of this and grant the necessary permissions.
+If learners ask to stay in touch after class, please inform them that their parents or legal guardians can message each other directly from the enrolled view on the Classroom page.
 They can see how to do so by reading our help center article How to use Outschool.
 We ask that parents / legal guardians initiate those communications rather than learners to protect learner privacy and to ensure they have a safe experience with parental consent.
 If not, you can always contact support@outschool.com for help with these requests.

-If you need certain contact information to send supplies or kits, help learners with recommendations, etc., please read the following article about sharing information for Educational purposes and follow those protocols.
+If you need specific contact information to send supplies or kits, or to help learners with recommendations, please read the following article about sharing information for Educational purposes and follow the protocols outlined.
 Teachers may be allowed to share some personal details in those specific circumstances (for educational purposes only) if done in context, as evidenced by an on-platform conversation with parents.
 Other exceptions may be made to support@outschool.com on a case-by-case basis for consideration by the Trust & Safety Team.

 Parent Involvement in Outschool Classes:

-To safeguard children and maintain privacy in group classes, parents are asked to stay reasonably off-camera and are not allowed to participate actively in classes.
+To safeguard children and maintain their privacy in group classes, parents are asked to stay off-camera and refrain from actively participating in classes.
 If a parent or sibling disrupts class, teachers may turn off and/or mute the learner's camera and privately message the family.
 Most discussions between parents and teachers should be conducted through the Parent Conversation Tab.

 However, privately, in 1-on-1 tutoring classes, parents (always at a teacher's discretion) may "meet" with a teacher to discuss their learner's logistical needs, progress, and educational plans.
-Outschool reminds educators and parents that these discussions must be child-centered and that these sessions are recorded for safety purposes; no exchange of personal information should ever be shared to maintain privacy and professional boundaries.
-Adherence to all Outschool safety and privacy policies is expected, as any violations of those protocols will be enforced.
+Outschool reminds educators and parents that these discussions must be child-centered and that sessions are recorded for safety purposes.
+To maintain privacy and professional boundaries, no personal information should be shared.
+Adherence to all Outschool safety and privacy policies is expected; any violations of these protocols will be strictly enforced.

 Gaming Platforms:

 Outschool is proud to offer classes that allow learners to connect on their favorite gaming platforms.
-Private servers are essential for teachers to help keep our learners safe while enjoying their online gameplay, and gamer tags may be necessary to join those private servers.
+Private servers are essential for teachers to help keep our learners safe while they enjoy their online gameplay, and gamer tags may be necessary to join these private servers.
 Gameplay is not to be held on public servers.
-Because gamer tags qualify as personal information, we ask that our educators comply with our guidance when collecting this information from learners.
+Because gamer tags qualify as personal information, we request that our educators adhere to our guidance when collecting this information from learners.
 Here are the best practices that we ask our educators to use when eliciting personal data from learners:

 • You must explicitly note that gamer tags will be required in the class listing.

-• Direct learners or parents / legal guardians to privately message you about gamer tags rather than publicly posting them on the classroom page.
-This will uphold learners’ privacy and minimize personal information sharing.
+• Direct learners or parents/ legally authorized guardians to privately message you about gamer tags rather than posting them publicly on the classroom page.
+This will uphold learners’ privacy and minimize the sharing of personal information.

 • Actively monitor the classroom page to ensure that learners do not post their tags there, and delete them if a learner does not comply with these guidelines.